nicotsou/nicotsou.com/content/blog/tltr-typescript-namespaces/index.md

 Now, everything lives under the `MyApp` namespace.
 All the types are now invisible from the outer scope.

 Mind the `export` keyword.
-Only what’s exported is accessible to the outer worlds.
+Only what’s exported is accessible to the outer world.

 To access those files, we can simply use their namespace: